anchore/enterprise-client-go/pkg/enterprise/docs/RBACApi.md

 package main

 import (
 	"context"
 	"fmt"
 	"os"
-    openapiclient "./openapi"
+	openapiclient "github.com/anchore/enterprise-client-go"
 )

 func main() {
 	roleName := "roleName_example" // string |
 	forAccount := "forAccount_example" // string | Deprecated.
 Please use domain_name instead.
 Optional filter parameter to limit the set fo returned items to only those with matching account.
 Will return Access Denied if caller does not have permission to listRoleMembers for that account. (optional) domainName := "domainName_example" // string | Optional filter parameter to limit the set of returned items to only those that match the specified domain.
 Will return Access Denied if caller does not have permission to listRoleMembers for that domain. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.RBACApi.ListRoleMembers(context.Background(), roleName).ForAccount(forAccount).DomainName(domainName).Execute()
+	resp, r, err := apiClient.RBACAPI.ListRoleMembers(context.Background(), roleName).ForAccount(forAccount).DomainName(domainName).Execute()
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `RBACApi.ListRoleMembers``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `RBACAPI.ListRoleMembers``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
 	// response from `ListRoleMembers`: []RbacManagerRoleMember
-    fmt.Fprintf(os.Stdout, "Response from `RBACApi.ListRoleMembers`: %v\n", resp)
+	fmt.Fprintf(os.Stdout, "Response from `RBACAPI.ListRoleMembers`: %v\n", resp)
 }
 ```